gmstan/STDISCM-MP1/README.md

 # Important Information

 - The application may occasionally crash when adding balls.
-You may rerun the application again with the same input.
+You can rerun the application again with the same input to retest the add-on configuration.

-- Please only input X-position from __ to __ and Y-positions from __ to __.
+- Please only input X-position from 0 to 1280, and Y-positions from 0 to 720.

 - Please only input velocities from 0 to 8.
 Inputting negative velocities will cause the wall collision to fail.
-Inputting velocities over 8 will cause the ball to pass through the wall instead of bouncing on it.
+Inputting velocities over 8 may also cause the ball to pass through the wall instead of bouncing on it.

 - Movement Directions starts on the positive X. Meaning 0 will cause the ball to move rightward; 90 will cause the ball to move upwards; 180 causes the ball to move leftwards, and 270 causes the ball to go downwards.

 - The more balls added, the worse the frame rate becomes.
 If the frame rate drops significantly, the ball movement may be affected.

 - If you see the balls leave a trail, this is only a UI glitch, you can remove it by reloading the application (ie. minimize and reopen the app, or clicking on a different app and clicking back to the app to reload the scene)